satyam-ssingh/Billing-System-Project/README.md

 ## How to Run the Project
 1. Open the project in Turbo C++, VS Code, or Code::Blocks
-2. Compile the program using:
+2. Compile the program using: g++ Billing_System.cpp -o Billing_System
+3. Billing_System